Last Updated: November 7, 2019

-If I know it's going to be a hot one but I have things to do away from my RV, I leave early in the morning, then come back before noon or so.
+If you know it's going to be a hot one but have things to do away from your RV, leave early in the morning, then come back before noon or so.

 Even if you DO have A/C that will kick on while you're gone, it's a good idea to not leave.

 Your pets would very likely die in this type of situation.
 A Fantastic Fan that has a rain sensor is also dangerous.
 A few drops of rain and the fan will shut off and close.